glebzlat/Polygen/docs/docs/language-reference.md

 Metanames:  char char1 char2
 ```

-Patterns with predicates can not be referenced from metarules because they
+Patterns with predicates can not be referenced from metarules because they does
-does not return anything meaningful.
-If the metarule is called then, obviously,
+not return anything meaningful.
+If the metarule is called, then, obviously, all
-all predicates succeeded.
+predicates succeeded.

-There is the special kind of metaname: ignore metaname.
-It is defined as an
+There is a special kind of metaname: ignore metaname.
+It is represented by an
-underscore `_`.
-When it is assigned to a pattern, its return result is
-discarded and cannot be retrieved from the metarule.
+underscore `_`, and it discards the return result of a pattern.
+Pattern with an
+ignore metaname can not be referenced from metarule, and its value is excluded
+from the return result of a rule.

 ```text
 Tuple <-   Number  ',' Number